piusnmuhumuza/paakasa/README.md

 ### The Paakasa Database process

-I initially followed the process from the github repo until the Normalization and Denormalization step at which point i realized i needed to revisit the previous SQLs commands as well as the excel file and clean the data a little bit better.
+I initially followed the process from the GitHub repo until the Normalization and Denormalization step at which point I realized I needed to revisit the previous SQL commands as well as the Excel file and clean the data a little bit better.

-I therefore embarked on proper versioning with creating branches for each step so that i can inspect and perform each step properly.
+I therefore embarked on proper versioning by creating branches for each step so that I can inspect and perform each step properly.

 ### Database Creation & Data Loading

 * I created the file <em>db_pakaasa-create.sql</em> for this step.
-* I also made sure to clean the excel data a bit, reduce it and make it a bit relevant to my test project.
+* I also made sure to clean the Excel data a bit, reduce it and make it a bit relevant to my test project.
-* I tried loading the data from csv using the sql command in file <em>db_pakaasa-load-data.sql</em> and failed due to restriction, I ran the <code>SET GLOBAL local_infile = true;</code> and checked it with <code>SHOW GLOBAL VARIABLES LIKE 'local_infile';</code> but also failed even with (value) showing ON, so run <code>SET GLOBAL local_infile = false;</code> to change value back to OFF and resorted to using the Table Import Wizard as well.
+* I tried loading the data from CSV using the SQL command in file <em>db_pakaasa-load-data.sql</em> and failed due to restriction, I ran the <code>SET GLOBAL local_infile = true;</code> and checked it with <code>SHOW GLOBAL VARIABLES LIKE 'local_infile';</code> but also failed even with (value) showing ON, so run <code>SET GLOBAL local_infile = false;</code> to change value back to OFF and resorted to using the Table Import Wizard as well.
 * Data was uploaded successfully(107 rows) and confirmed by running sql query <em>SELECT * FROM TblPaakasa;</em>.

-All in all at the end of the project i was working with only 94 rows after making some data cleaning.
+All in all at the end of the project, i was working with only 94 rows after making some data cleaning.

 ### Normalization and Denormalization

-As per tutorial, the imported data is denormalized, thus the need for, Data Normalization
+As per the tutorial, the imported data is denormalized, thus the need for, Data Normalization

 Normalization involves organizing data based on assigned attributes as a part of a larger data model.
 The main objective of database normalization is to eliminate redundant data, minimize data modification errors, and simplify the query process.